silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 ## Consequences?

 Naturally, witnessing such a dreadful event at the age of 14, does leave some, that is to be expected.
-I acknowledge that we were just lucky enough to get away unharmed, like many ten-thousand others, but I still feel sad thinking about the many people who were injured or died on that day.
-I still remember two teenage girls in the area of the crash near the ice cream truck we had been at maybe an hour before.
+I realized soon after the event that we were just lucky enough to get away unharmed, like many ten-thousand others, but I still feel sad thinking about the many people who were injured or died on that day.
+I still remember two teenage girls, probably sisters or close friends, in the area of the crash near the ice cream truck we had been around maybe an hour before.
 They were about my age and we exchanged some shy smiles and until today, I have no idea what happened to them.
-Did they leave that area like we did and got away unaffected, or
+Did they leave that area like we did and escaped unharmed like us or did their luck run out sooner than ours?

+Thanks to my dad, I was able to deal with the impressions and the aftermath of the disaster in a fairly rational manner.
+As I already mentioned, my dad is a professional airline pilot (now retired) and he had a pragmatic approach in handling the situation.
+He explained that some equally disastrous and rare event happened on that day, and that the probability for such an event happening again in one's close environment during a life time was extremely low, close to zero.
+That, and the fact we escaped physically unharmed enabled me to realize that there was no need to stay away from aircraft in the future.
+In fact, until I decided to pursue a career in information technology at the age of 19, my plan was to become a professional pilot.